lsst-sqre/sqr-055/index.rst

 #.
 What are the allowed characters in usernames and group names?
    How can we restrict that character set?
    How can we require that all group names start with ``g_``?

+#.
+How can we define custom group attributes to store quota information?

+#.
+How do we get access to the Grouper web services API?